Opportunity-Holding/RESTar.Tutorial/README.md

     using static RESTar.Methods;

     [Database, RESTar(GET, POST, PUT, PATCH, DELETE)]
-    public class SuperHero
+    public class Superhero
     {
         public string Name { get; set; }
         public bool HasSecretIdentity { get; set; }
         public string Gender { get; set; }
         public int?
 YearIntroduced { get; set; }
         public DateTime InsertedAt { get; }
-        public SuperHero() => InsertedAt = DateTime.Now;
+        public Superhero() => InsertedAt = DateTime.Now;
     }
 }
 ```
-RESTar will find the `SuperHero` database class and register it as available over the REST API.
+RESTar will find the `Superhero` database class and register it as available over the REST API.
 This means that REST clients can send `GET`, `POST`, `PUT`, `PATCH` and `DELETE` requests to `<host>:8282/myservice/superhero` and interact with its content.
 To make a different set of methods available for a resource, we simply include a different set of methods in the `RESTarAttribute` constructor.
 RESTar has two supported content types, **JSON** and **Excel**, so the bodies contained within these requests can be of either of these formats.
 Now let's make a couple of simple local `POST` requests to this API with JSON data (using cURL syntax):

 ```
 curl 'localhost:8282/myservice/superhero' -d '{